What is Transmission Control Protocol (TCP)?

-Now, the TCP breaks the data into small packets and forwards it towards the Internet Protocol (IP) layer.
+Now, the TCP breaks the data into small packets and forwards it toward the Internet Protocol (IP) layer.
 The packets are then sent to the destination through different routes.

 The TCP layer in the user’s system waits for the transmission to get finished and acknowledges once all packets have been received.

 Some of the most prominent features of Transmission control protocol are